 If you need a teaching certificate to secure a job in Missouri, contact the Department of Elementary and Secondary Education for details about licensing requirements for professional educators and procedures for completing the mandatory background check.
 Missouri JOBS may help you find employment.

 If your family has young children, you may be interested in the Parents as Teachers program, a popular service offered by every school district in Missouri.
 PAT provides information, home visits and other support to help families get their children (birth to kindergarten entry) off to a great start in life.

-If you have a young child (birth to age 3) with special needs or a condition that may cause developmental delay, the First Steps program can provide invaluable assistance.
+If you have a young child (birth to age 3) with special needs or a condition that may cause a developmental delay, the First Steps program can provide invaluable assistance.